PDF417/pdf417-android/README.md

 		-dontwarn android.support.v4.**

-4. You can start scanning process by starting `ScanActivity` activity with Intent initialized in the following way:
+4. You can start scanning process by starting `Pdf417ScanActivity` activity with Intent initialized in the following way:

 		// Intent for ScanActivity
-		Intent intent = new Intent(this, ScanActivity.class);
+		Intent intent = new Intent(this, Pdf417ScanActivity.class);

-		/** In order for library to work, a valid license key needs to be provided.
-		  * Library is free for non-commercial and personal use in which case license is not needed.
-		  * For pricing and licensing options, see http://pdf417.mobi */
-		intent.putExtra(BaseCameraActivity.EXTRAS_LICENSE_KEY, "4b2b088801ead5183cef6d5038b45003494ce5ca36a1e19fd145557926109e0865a1e794438f6c12a0");

         /** If you want sound to be played after the scanning process ends,
          *  put here the resource ID of your sound file.
          */
-        intent.putExtra(ScanActivity.EXTRAS_BEEP_RESOURCE, R.raw.beep);
+        intent.putExtra(Pdf417ScanActivity.EXTRAS_BEEP_RESOURCE, R.raw.beep);

 		// Starting Activity
 		startActivityForResult(intent, MY_REQUEST_CODE);

-	`ScanActivity` will return the result to your activity via intent passed to your `onActivityResult` method after user click `Use` button in dialog shown after successful scan.
+	`Pdf417ScanActivity` will return the result to your activity via intent passed to your `onActivityResult` method after user click `Use` button in dialog shown after successful scan.

-	License key is bound to package name of application which integrates the library.
-Demo license key works for package name `mobi.pdf417`.
-To integrate library properly into your application, obtain a license from [PDF417.mobi web].
-###NOTE
-    - [PDF417.mobi web] is currently under construction.
-To obtain license key, contact us at <pdf417@photopay.net>.

 5. Obtaining the scanned data is done in the `onActivityResult` method.
 If the recognition returned some results, result code returned will be `BaseBarcodeActivity.RESULT_OK`.
 Optionally, if user tapped the `Copy` button in dialog, result code returned will be `BaseBarcodeActivity.RESULT_OK_DATA_COPIED` to indicate that barcode data is copied into clipboard.
 For example, your implementation of this method could look like this: